Ramona Valley AVA

 Ramona Valley is an American Viticultural Area (AVA) in San Diego County, California, centered around the unincorporated town of Ramona.
-It was the 162nd AVA established on December 7, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Ramona Vineyard Association, currently the Ramona Valley Vineyard Association (RVVA), proposing to establish a viticultural area in central San Diego County named "Ramona Valley."
+It was established as the nation's 168^{th}, the state's 95^{th} and the county's third appellation on December 7, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Ramona Vineyard Association, currently the Ramona Valley Vineyard Association (RVVA), proposing a viticultural area in central San Diego County named "Ramona Valley."

 The viticultural area surrounding Ramona is located 28 mi northeast of San Diego and lies entirely within the vast 3251042 acre multi-county South Coast AVA.
 It also is south of the two previously established viticultural areas within South Coast, Temecula Valley and San Pasqual Valley.
 The AVA encircles approximately 89000 acre in a 14.5 by 9.5 mi west-southwest to east-northeast oriented rectangular area.
 Ramona Valley is geographically a broad, flat valley surrounded by hills and mountains that isolates it from adjacent areas.
 The valley has an average vineyard elevation of 1400 ft and an annual average rainfall of 16.5 in.
 In 2005, the area had approximately 17 vineyards cultivating an estimated 45 acre of wine grapes.
 The petitioners noted the area is known for its distinctive microclimate, elevation, and soil attributes.